Vyralmarketing/mustafa-faiz/_posts/2020-09-09-where-can-you-find-nature-in-houston.md

 {% include pullquote.html %}

 **2\.
-Mary Jo Peckham Park.** This isn’t as big as the others, but it has so many trees and greenery, along with lots of shade and even mini islands.
+Mary Jo Peckham Park.** This isn’t as big as the others, but it has so many trees and greenery along with lots of shade and even mini islands.
 Not a lot of people know about it, but it’s truly a hidden gem in the city.

 **1\.
 Kickerillo-Mischer Preserve.** This park has been my favorite to visit.
 It’s as close as you can get to nature within the city of Houston.
-It’s in the Northwest area of town right off of 249.
-I love being here to be present in nature, having a picnic, doing some fishing, or just some exercise.
+It’s in the northwest area of town right off of 249.
+I love going there to be present in nature, have a picnic, do some fishing, or just get some exercise.
 This spot is famous for bird watching as well.

 I know you’re going to love all three of these parks.
 If you have any others that I should add to my list or want to tell me about your experiences, don’t hesitate to reach out via phone or email.
 I’d love to talk with you soon.